jreisinger/docs/data/notes/sysadmin/devops.md

 # The Three Ways

-"The Three ways" are the underpinning principles that all the DevOps patterns can be derived from.
+"The Three ways" mentioned in The Phoenix Project book are the underpinning principles that all the DevOps patterns can be derived from.

 ## The First Way - systems thinking